 - After a few days, you should notice that he/she is comfortable playing with the ball alone

 Note: If she starts showing signs of understanding the basics of the game, you need to reward her good efforts.
-These rewards are a clear indication to her of a job well done, and also assist in the learning process.
+These rewards are a clear indication to her of a job well done, and also assist in the process of learning to play lone.

-Chase the ball around is a physical exercise kind of game.
+Chase the ball around is a physical exercise game.

 2. Tennis Ball Container Brain Game With Treats

-Brain games are a great way to teach your dog a few problem-solving challenges.
-The tennis ball container game is a fun-filled game that can be played by any dog breed of any size and physical abilities.
+Brain games are a great way to teach your dog to play a few problem-solving challenges alone.
+The tennis ball container game can be played by any dog breed of any size and physical abilities.